adityakumarpandey1/CICD-FIXER/Readme.md

 If validation fails and retries remain, analyzes what went wrong and produces an improved fix strategy.
 Max 2 retries enforced.

 ### 6. Incident Report Agent
 Generates structured markdown report, GitHub PR description, and posts a comment.
-Works in demo mode without a real GitHub token.
+Works in demo mode without a real GitHub token test trigger